General Terms and Conditions of Sale and Delivery (GTCS), for contracts outside the WebShop

 12.2

-The Buyer shall use its best endeavors to ensure that the purpose of paragraph 12.1 is not frustrated by third parties in the wider commercial chain, including potential resellers.
+b) The Purchaser shall use its best efforts to ensure that the purpose of paragraph 12.2a) is not thwarted by third parties in the downstream supply chain, including potential resellers.

-The Buyer shall establish and maintain an appropriate monitoring mechanism to detect any conduct by third parties further down the supply chain, including potential resellers, that would defeat the purpose of paragraph 12.1.
+c) The Purchaser shall establish and maintain an appropriate monitoring mechanism to detect conduct by third parties in the downstream supply chain, including potential resellers, that would frustrate the purpose of paragraph 12.2a).

-Any breach of paragraphs 12.1, 12.2 or 12.3 shall constitute a material breach of a material term of these General Terms and Conditions of Supply and Sale (GTCS) and the Supplier shall be entitled to seek appropriate remedies, including but not limited to:
+d) Any breach of paragraphs 12.2a), 12.2b), or 12.2c) constitutes a material breach of an essential element of these General Terms and Conditions of Delivery and Sale (GTC), and the Supplier is entitled to demand appropriate remedies, including but not limited to:

 (i) termination of the affected agreements; and